pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

   a file in an output repo, you will get an error message.
 {{% /notice %}}

-### How to Mount/Unmount a Pachyderm Repo
+### How to Mount/Unmount a MLDM Repo

-To mount a Pachyderm repo on a local computer, complete the following
+To mount a MLDM repo on a local computer, complete the following
 steps:

-1. In a terminal, go to a directory in which you want to mount a Pachyderm repo.
+1. In a terminal, go to a directory in which you want to mount a MLDM repo.
 It can be any new empty directory on your local computer.
 For example, `mydirectory`.

 1. Run `pachctl mount` for a repository and branch that you want to mount: